grommet/grommet/src/js/components/Spinner/README.md

 **message**

-The message that will be announced for screen readers,
+The message that will be announced for screen readers when message
-      the start message will be announced as the Spinner shows and the end message as it closes.
+        is a string.
+When an object, the start message will be announced as the Spinner shows, and the end message as the spinner closes.

 ```
+string
 {
   start: string,
   end: string